 This policy outlines the Occupational Health and Safety (OHS) requirements in schools for the isolation and tag out of plant, machinery and equipment.

-- The requires the Department, so far as is reasonably practicable, to provide and maintain for employees a working environment that is safe and without risks to health.
-Part 5, Plant, of the describes the specific employer obligations in relation to plant.
+- The Occupational Health and Safety Act (OHS) 2004 requires the department, so far as is reasonably practicable, to provide and maintain for employees a working environment that is safe and without risks to health.
+Part 5, Plant, of the Occupational Health and Safety Regulations 2017 describes the specific employer obligations in relation to plant.

 - The principal and/or their delegate must manage the risks with plant and equipment and must implement effective isolation and tag out procedures whenever there is a need to perform maintenance, inspection, cleaning or repair of equipment or whenever removing unsafe equipment from use.